ffjabbari/eks-k8s-db-prod-BEST-tryit/README.md

 # Usage, it will build the images using docker-compose.yml and push them to
 # docker hub

+# All services
-# it uses the tag:latest by default
+# it uses the tag:latest and the images is built with cache by default
 bash push.sh
 # it uses a custom tag
 bash push.sh --tag v1.0.0